 and doing the dishes?
 I had an awesome time.

-RF: Every Halloween, millions of housewives and working mothers are excited to dress up as rocker chicks, and you’re psyched when you have to dress up as someone who washes dishes.
+Robert: Every Halloween, millions of housewives and working mothers are excited to dress up as rocker chicks, and you’re psyched to dress up as someone who washes dishes.

-RF: It was a pleasant surprise for some people that you could still sing and play that well because you were away for so long (Lita released only one album over a 16 year period), and from a production standpoint, it is probably your best sounding record.
+Robert: It was a pleasant surprise for some people to discover that you could still sing and play that well because you were away for so long (Lita released only one album over a 16 year period), and from a production standpoint, it is probably your best sounding record.

 producer, he’s just bad-ass.